 Podcast Facebook groups work best when you and your community interact regularly.

-End each post with a question.
-Questions are compelling calls to action that inspire people to like and comment.
-When people engage with a post, Facebook’s algorithm makes it more likely other people will see the post.
+End posts with a question or include a call-to-action that spurs additional conversation.
+Questions should inspire people to like and comment within the post, compelling them to add their voice to the conversation.
+When a post sees a lot of engagement, Facebook’s algorithm makes it more likely other people will see the post.

 Facebook uses thousands of factors to determine who sees which post, but they can be broken down into six groups:

-When you post, include videos, images, and links.
-Facebook’s algorithm favors them as opposed to text posts.
-Videos create the highest engagement.
+When you post, include videos, images, and links because Facebook’s algorithm favors them as opposed to text posts.

-Comment on every post your members create.
-Smash that like button on everything (unless you have to delete it, of course).
-Validate people by acknowledging their thoughts, supporting their content, and discussing their ideas.
+Comment, like, and engage with every post your members create.
+This is the space to validate people by acknowledging their thoughts, supporting their content, and discussing their ideas.

 As you post, make sure to monitor your group’s analytics dashboard to learn which posts perform and well and which don’t.
 (Only available to groups with 250+ members.)

-Some of your community members who participate more than others.
-You’ll notice them comment more frequently than most people and even post their own content.
+Some of your community members will participate more than others, commenting more frequently and posting their own content.

 Naturally, you’ll want to promote your own podcast episodes, but your fans likely consume content from other sources as well.
 Don’t be afraid to promote other people’s work if it adds value to your audience.